(A) Purpose

 probationary period is the initial period of a tenure track appointment during

-which a faculty member must demonstrate that he/she is capable of performing at
+which faculty members must demonstrate that they are capable of performing at

 the level of excellence and distinction required to be awarded tenure.
 The